davey561/TheIsaac/README.md

 It has currently been taken down for development (too much unwanted traffic).
 Hopefully, it will be up again in November.

 I made The Isaac in the context of an assignment for my Introduction to Cognitive Science course, which asked the students to evaluate existing chatbots.
-None of them, including Mitsuku, could learn as well as I thought I could program one to learn.
+None of them, including Mitsuku (https://www.pandorabots.com/mitsuku/), could learn as well as I thought I could program one to learn.
 Hence, the Isaac was born.